Carmichael Good Governance Awards for Non-Profit Organisations

 Disclaimer

 It should not be taken that these awards imply a wider compliance of Good Governance practice by any of the winners or shortlisted entries.
 An organisation’s Annual Report is just one aspect of good governance and there many other practice areas that an organisation needs to comply with if it is to achieve an excellence standard in good governance.
-A good governance award for the excellence of their annual report or for a governance initiative it has taken, is not giving organisations a clean bill of health in all aspects of the compliance with good governance practice.
-Our judges will be making their assessments based solely on the information presented in the submitted annual report or the governance improvement initiative entry.
+A good governance award for the excellence of their annual report is not giving organisations a clean bill of health in all aspects of the compliance with good governance practice.
+Our judges will be making their assessments based solely on the information presented in the submitted annual report.
 The assessment process does not include an organisation-wide compliance audit with interviews with board members, senior management and key stakeholders.

 Our assessors and judges are not paid for their role and have volunteered to be part of the awards process because they support the aims of the awards and wish to make a positive contribution to the raising of good governance practice in the sector and to acknowledge these organisations who demonstrating good practice in their annual reports.
 Unfortunately, there may be cases where an organisation is very skilled in presenting and communicating a very positive image but in reality, the culture, ethos and practices are complete variance from the communicated image it portrays.